-- administration, and sufficient federal grants are received, the 1 2 commission shall provide grants to the Washington state patrol for the purchase of twenty-one fully equipped patrol vehicles in fiscal year 3 2010, and up to twenty-four months of salaries and benefits for 4 5 eighteen troopers and three sergeants beginning in fiscal year 2011.
-6 The legislature anticipates that an additional \$1,830,000 will be 7 appropriated from the highway safety account -- federal in the 2011-13 8 fiscal biennium to conclude this pilot program. - 9 NEW SECTION.
+11 NEW SECTION.
 Sec.
-202. FOR THE COUNTY ROAD ADMINISTRATION BOARD Rural Arterial Trust Account--State Appropriation \$920,000 10 11 Motor Vehicle Account--State Appropriation \$2,129,000 12 County Arterial Preservation Account -- State 13 14 15 NEW SECTION.
+202. FOR THE COUNTY ROAD ADMINISTRATION BOARD

+12 Rural Arterial Trust AccountState Appropriation \$920,000

+13 Motor Vehicle AccountState Appropriation \$2,129,000

+14 County Arterial Preservation AccountState

+15 Appropriation

+16 TOTAL APPROPRIATION

+17 NEW SECTION.
 Sec.
-203. FOR THE TRANSPORTATION IMPROVEMENT BOARD 16 Urban Arterial Trust Account -- State Appropriation \$1,824,000 17 Transportation Improvement Account -- State 18 19 NEW SECTION.
+203. FOR THE TRANSPORTATION IMPROVEMENT BOARD

+18 Urban Arterial Trust AccountState Appropriation \$1,824,000

+19 Transportation Improvement AccountState

+20

+20 Appropriation

+21 Appropriation

+Motor Vehicle Account--State Appropriation \$1,841,000

+NEW SECTION.
 Sec.
-204. FOR THE JOINT TRANSPORTATION COMMITTEE 20 21 Motor Vehicle Account--State Appropriation \$1,841,000 22 The appropriation in this section is subject to the following 23 conditions and limitations: - (1) \$200,000 of the motor vehicle account--state appropriation is for a comprehensive analysis, as stated in Senate Bill No. 5689, of mid-term and long-term transportation funding mechanisms and methods.
+204. FOR THE JOINT TRANSPORTATION COMMITTEE

+The appropriation in this section is subject to the following conditions and limitations:

+(1) \$200,000 of the motor vehicle account--state appropriation is for a comprehensive analysis, as stated in Senate Bill No. 5689, of mid-term and long-term transportation funding mechanisms and methods.
 Elements of the study will include existing data and trends, policy objectives, performance and evaluation criteria, incremental transition strategies, and possibly, scaled testing.
 Baseline data and methods assessment must be concluded by December 31, 2009.
-Performance criteria must be developed by June 30, 2010, and recommended planning level alternative funding strategies must be completed by December 31, 2010. - (2) \$600,000 of the motor vehicle account--state appropriation is
+Performance criteria must be developed by June 30, 2010, and recommended planning level alternative funding strategies must be completed by December 31, 2010.

-- for a continuation of the ferry study conducted during the 2007-09 fiscal biennium.
-The study must include the following: - (a) A work group convened by the committee, to include the office of financial management's labor relations office, union representatives, Washington state ferries representatives, and any other applicable stakeholders approved by the cochairs, to study employment issues regarding Washington state ferries.
-The work group shall make recommendations to the 2010 legislature regarding the following: - 10 (i) The collective bargaining process, and terms of collective 11 bargaining agreements and other items regarding the relationship 12 between the department of transportation and ferry union employees; - 13 (ii) Terms of collective bargaining agreements that will allow more 14 efficient operations of Washington state ferries; and - (iii) The role of the marine employees commission; and - 16 (b) Recommendations to the legislature on the following items, to 17 be due by December 15, 2010, except that recommendations on the 18 reservation system under (b)(vi) of this subsection must be completed 19 by December 15, 2009: - (i) A ferry vessel procurement process; - 21 (ii) A ferry vessel maintenance, preservation, and improvement 22 program; - 23 (iii) Using a third party to manage the design and construction of 24 new vessels; - 25 (iv) The establishment of a vessel replacement fund; - 26 (v) Third-party project management of major terminal preservation 27 and improvement projects over fifty million dollars; - 28 (vi) A reservation system and electronic fare system; and - 29 (vii) Project budgeting for terminal projects.
+- 1 (2) \$600,000 of the motor vehicle account--state appropriation is 2 for a continuation of the ferry study conducted during the 2007-09 3 fiscal biennium.
+The study must include the following: - (a) An analysis of employment issues regarding Washington state ferries.
+The committee shall convene a work group, to include the office of financial management's labor relations office, union representatives, Washington state ferries representatives, and any other applicable stakeholders approved by the cochairs to engage in the analysis.
+The analysis must summarize the following issues for consideration by the legislature during the 2010 legislative session: - (i) The collective bargaining process, and terms of collective bargaining agreements and other items regarding the relationship between the department of transportation and ferry union employees; - (ii) Terms of collective bargaining agreements that will allow more efficient operations of Washington state ferries; and - (iii) The role of the marine employees commission; and - (b) Recommendations to the legislature on the following items, to be due by December 15, 2010, except that recommendations on the reservation system under (b)(vi) of this subsection must be completed by December 15, 2009: - (i) A ferry vessel procurement process; - 22 (ii) A ferry vessel maintenance, preservation, and improvement 23 program; - 24 (iii) Using a third party to manage the design and construction of 25 new vessels; - 26 (iv) The establishment of a vessel replacement fund; - (v) Third-party project management of major terminal preservation and improvement projects over fifty million dollars; - 29 (vi) A reservation system and electronic fare system; and - 30 (vii) Project budgeting for terminal projects.

-30 NEW SECTION.
+31 NEW SECTION.
 Sec.
 205. FOR THE TRANSPORTATION COMMISSION